dav1dddd/Dell-Optiplex-7010-Hackintosh-OpenCore/README.md

 ## What isn't working
 - Sleep (not working correctly, once woken from sleep macOS will most likely freeze.)
-I would recommend that you do the following:
+I would recommend that you do the following in macOS:
-    - Settings -> Energy Saver -> Tick "Prevent computer from sleeping automatically when the display is off".
+    - System Preferences -> Energy Saver -> Tick "Prevent computer from sleeping automatically when the display is off".
-    - Set the "Computer sleep" slider to **Never** if you have that (Display sleep can be left alone as that just turns off the display, but the PC doesn't.)
+    - Set the "Computer sleep" slider to **Never** if you have that option ("Display sleep" can be left alone as that just turns off the display.)

 ## Usage
 Follow the guide up until you have installed macOS on your USB (Make sure to use `OpenCore` in `MakeInstall.py`.)
 Then replace everything inside `BOOT` with everything in this repo. (this assumes that you are using the recovery installer).